Paul VI Catholic High School students are already digital natives. We help them use technology responsibly and to their advantage.

 Each family purchases their student’s laptop.
 Laptops are ordered via a private website and are picked up at the school at the beginning of the school year.
 The student laptop comes with extended warranties and damage insurance that will last through graduation, and the school provides a standard operating system (Windows OS) and application software.

-After several years of researching the best practices in education, coupled with three years of experience with a laptop program, PVI is confident that technology in the classroom, when used correctly, is one key tool that will enhance the student’s mastery of the curriculum, primarily through more frequent and meaningful teacher student interaction and the capability for more in-class, authentic problem solving assignments.
+After several years of researching the best practices in education, coupled with five years of experience with a laptop program, PVI is confident that technology in the classroom, when used correctly, is one key tool that will enhance the student’s mastery of the curriculum, primarily through more frequent and meaningful teacher student interaction and the capability for more in-class, authentic problem solving assignments.
 Many Catholic, private, and public schools have been on full-scale laptop programs for years and are successfully integrating technology into their curriculum.

 This concern has been greatly mitigated in the laptop classrooms of today.
 All PVI student and teacher laptops are installed with leading-edge classroom management software that enables the classroom teacher to monitor and control how students will use the laptop in their classroom.
 For example, student laptops can be controlled from the teacher’s laptop restricting student laptop use to a specific software application(s), assignment(s), and/or Internet site(s).
 Teachers can also blank-out or disable students’ screens with a push of a button when the laptop is not to be used.
 A teacher has an electronic picture or tile of each student’s laptop monitor, ensuring that each student is appropriately focused on the technology-supported task at hand.